Chaos is not my thing. Not that anyone really likes it, but some most folks roll with the punches better than I do.

 - Watch Socratica video on YouTube.

-- Do map work for state map from handbook.
+- Do map work for state map from the handbook.

 How to make your own procedure lists